(From the New York Times. Link to the complete article given below) HONG KONG — Ma Jian, an […]

 (From The Wire.
 Link to the complete article given below) Fahmida Riaz, who passed away on November 21, […]

 (From the Paris Review.
 Link to the complete interview is given below) N. K. Jemisin is the author […]

 (From The Hindu.
-By Shreevatsa Nevatia.
-Link to the complete review given below) One would think the Ramcharitmanas […]
+Link to the complete article given below) In the light of his theories about the […]

 (From The Guardian.
-Link to the complete interview given below) Mohsin Hamid appears to have a preternatural ability […]
+Link to the complete article given below) A lost collection of short stories by the […]

 By Neha Mehrotra

 Janice Pariat is the author of Boats on Land: A Collection of Short Stories, Seahorse, a novel and The Nine Chambered-Heart, a novella, published by HarperCollins India in November 2017 and HarperCollins UK in May 2018.
 In 2013, Janice won Sahitya Akademi’s Young Writer Award and the Crossword Book Award for Fiction; in 2015, she was shortlisted for the Hindu Literary Prize for her novel Seahorse.